Want to feel like a child again? Here’s what to expect on a silent retreat

 Were there any rules on the retreat?

-As long you’re aware you’re going be going through days of complete silence and meditation, the rules of the silent retreat are quite obvious:
+So long as you’re aware that you will experience days of complete silence and meditation, the rules of the silent retreat are intuitive:

-Mobile phone use was highly ill-advised (there was no phone signal anyway), but you could still take photos or videos.
+Mobile phones were ill-advised (there was no phone signal anyway), but you could still take photos or videos.

 You could read non-fiction books, but we were encouraged to question: why would you choose to read?
 Would the book offer answers you’re seeking, or would it just be a distraction from your thoughts?

-Lastly, we were to respect others in a judgment-free zone.
+Respect others in this judgment-free zone.
 Everyone’s on their own journey.
 Some people may break the silence, and that’s ok—you don’t win a medal at the end for completing it.

 What was it like being in silence?